Editor's Note

 When an author’s reputation grows to mountainous proportions, their stories get weighed down with the responsibility to justify that reputation.
 I recall a workshop participant confiding to me that he was surprised by the “overt exposition” in Flaubert’s Madam Bovary.
 Happily, this story will pass such exacting retrospective scrutiny.
 It remains as modern as it was when first written.
 O. V. Vijayan’s story starts off in a deceptively simple manner and then takes a strange and unexpected turn.
 It is the kind of story that reveals the inadequacies of our primitive tools of literary analysis: character, plot, theme, setting, genre, conflict.
 Perhaps the needed language may be the one invented to discuss abstract art– composition, symmetries, texture, arrangement of masses, stroke and gesture.

-I do not wish to add to the story’s burdens with apophatic pronouncements.
-The story moved me, though why or how it should have have done so remains a puzzle.
+I don’t wish to add to the story’s burdens with more nutty pronouncements.
+This story moved me, though why or how it should have have done so remains a puzzle.
 Literature, said Barthes, is the question minus the answer.
 Here, then, is such a question.

 — Anil Menon